Is investing risky?

 For example:

-• keeping money in cash while prices keep rising
+• keeping money in cash while prices keep rising around us

 These risks feel normal because they’re familiar, not because they’re safer.